odlgroup/odl/doc/source/guide/in_depth/linearspace_guide.rst

 ----------------
 In the following, the abstract methods are explained in detail.

 Element creation
 ~~~~~~~~~~~~~~~~

 ``element(inp=None)``

 This public method is the factory for the inner
-`LinearSpaceVector` class.
+`LinearSpaceElement` class.
 It creates a new element of the space,
 either from scratch or from an existing data container.
 In the
 simplest possible case, it just delegates the construction to the
-`LinearSpaceVector` class.
+`LinearSpaceElement` class.

 If no data is provided, the new element is **merely allocated, not
 initialized**, thus it can contain *any* value.

 **Parameters:**
     inp : `object`, optional
-        A container for values for the element initialization
+        A container for values for the element initialization.

 **Returns:**
-    element : `LinearSpaceVector`
+    element : `LinearSpaceElement`
-        The new vector
+        The new element.

 Linear combination
 ~~~~~~~~~~~~~~~~~~